vaishnaviupadhyayy/restaurant_management/README.md

 ## Overview:

 Welcome to the Iris Restaurant Billing System!
-This isn't just code; it's a quick, reliable digital cashier built entirely with Python.
-It was designed to solve a huge real-world headache: manual billing errors and delays.
+It's a quick, reliable digital cashier built entirely with Python.
+It was designed to solve a real-world problem: manual billing errors and delays.
 This friendly, command-line application handles the entire transaction—from showing the menu to taking complex, multi-item orders, applying the 8% sales tax flawlessly, and printing a professional receipt.
-Say goodbye to pen and paper!

 ## Features